 The stages include laying down albumin, building the eggshell, and applying the bloom.

 If the hen wants to be a mother, she will find a nesting place that is dark and quiet.
-After that, the hen will start to cache her eggs until they are enough for incubation.
+After that, the hen will cache her eggs until they are enough for incubation.

 If the eggs are too many, you can remove some and place them in an incubator or another broody hen.